 RecycleMania is an 8-week long competition between colleges across the U.S & Canada that tracks the amount of each institutions’ weekly recycling and trash rates!
 Each school is then ranked in different categories based on how well & how much we recycle!
 Our ranking will update with each week’s results.
-Last year, Seattle U had a diversion rate of 67.5% placing us in 12th place overall with 400+ other schools competing!
+In 2017, Seattle U had a diversion rate of 67.5% placing us in 12th place overall with400+ other schools competing!
 Our closest peer-competitor, Loyola Marymount University in LA, however, managed to beat us by about 15%.
-This year, our goal is to reach a diversion rate of 80% waste diversion and beat LMU!
+In 2018, our goal was to reach a diversion rate of 80% waste diversion and beat LMU!

 1. Attend and Volunteer!

 The next 8 weeks will be full to the brim with interactive, educational & fun waste events!
 We are asking YOU to join us for some to all of the below activities, each will include collaborating with various wonderful people working towards a just and sustainable

 Green Team Waste Training: 6:10pm, Tuesday, February 6th.
 (PIGT 109)

 Weigh the Waste: 11:30am-1:30pm, Thursday, February 22nd.
 (Cherry Street Market) SIGN UP TO VOLUNTEER

 Garbology Episode III: Revenge of the Compost: 9am-2pm, Thursday, March 8th.
 (LEML Plaza, Quad in front of Lib) SIGN UP TO VOLUNTEER